-Here's a look at the longest winning streaks in DI college softball history:
+Here's a deeper look at the longest winning streaks in DI college softball history.

-The Wildcats own the longest streak in NCAA softball history, and Oklahoma would still have to stay perfect for a while to break it.
+The Wildcats owned the longest streak in NCAA softball history until 2023 Oklahoma came around.
 Arizona won 47 games in a row from April 5, 1996 to March 23, 1997.
 The team took home the championship in both seasons, and finished with a combined 119-16 record in those two seasons.

 South Carolina, 1997

 The Gamecocks went 38 games without a loss or tie right around the same time Arizona was on its own streak.
 South Carolina went 63-5 that season.
 After securing its first SEC regular season and tournament championships, the Gamecocks advanced to their first ever Women's College World Series, where they bowed out after losing to Washington and Michigan.

 Florida's 37-game win streak from March 12 to May 18 helped the team make its first Women's College World Series.
 The Gators went 70-5 overall and 27-1 in SEC play.
 In a show of just how much talent this group had, Stacey Nelson, Kim Waleszonia, Aja Paculba, Francesca Enea, and Ali Gardiner all made the All-America team.

 The Tigers notched what was then an NCAA record with 37 wins in a row from March 20 to April 28 before losing 3-1 to Brown.
 Of course, Princeton wouldn't hold onto this record for long.
 But only a few teams have passed them in the 20-plus years since.
 The 1996 team also finished the year ranked No. 1 in the Northeast Region for the second straight year.
 Before that, the Tigers had been the top ranked team only once before in 1985.